Epipactis: Habitat

 The species occur in temperate and subtropical climates of America, Asia, and Europe.
 These orchids grow in open spaces in forests, in undergrowth, on calcareous soils and are often found in wet dune-slacks near the sea.
 The only original American species is the giant helleborine (Epipactis gigantea).
 One species from Europe, broad-leaved helleborine (Epipactis helleborine), is invasive in North America.
 Most species are protected.

 Most of these hardy orchids grow in a wet environment, but there are exceptions.
 The marsh helleborine (Epipactis palustris) is the only European orchid able to survive in a flooded habitat.
 Epipactis gigantea is a species found in the American west, and into southern Canada, in wet areas and even streams.
 It can grow to a height of 1 m.
 However, Epipactis helleborine grows in more diverse habitats, from sheltered sandy beaches to open spaces in deciduous or coniferous forests, on roadsides, in meadows, and on moist soils.
 It is sometimes called the weed orchid.

 Species

+According to Plants of the World Online there are 54 accepted species in the genus.